-Our experienced professionals have a deep understanding of the key challenges in today’s marketplace, and we encourage our clients to consider these key questions:
+Our experienced professionals have a thorough understanding of the challenges facing ecommerce companies in the marketplace.
+We encourage our clients to ask themselves a few key questions:

-- How do you drive traffic and brand engagement? (e.g., search, digital advertising, personalized emails and online communities that build consumer knowledge, brand awareness and customer loyalty)
+- How do we drive traffic and brand engagement (e.g., search, digital advertising, social media, personalized emails, online communities that build consumer knowledge, brand awareness and customer loyalty)?

-- How do you drive conversion for ecommerce and brick-and-mortar sales? (e.g., website design, ease of navigation, customer service, shipping costs and return policies, and integration with other channels ― both physical and digital)
+- How do we drive conversion (e.g., website design, ease of navigation, customer service, shipping costs and return policies)?
+How can we optimize our customer acquisition cost (CAC)?

-To learn more about how we help clients create value in the ecommerce sector, please refer to these insights and case examples:
+To learn more about how we help clients create value in the ecommerce sector, please refer to these case examples: